This might mean the exact opposite of how you’ve heard it used:

 Or someone who, though having called themselves a brother, has (via persistent bad behavior or undue absence) separated themselves from the local church they were once committed to.

-So if you’re inclined to think that the passage means you don’t need a well-regulated church, submission to elders, church discipline (i.e. excommunication), or a regular, identifiable gathering, or some semblance of church membership (at least defined as identifiable, mutually affirmed recognition of Christian faith and belonging), then you’re taking the text in the exact opposite direction.
+So if you’re inclined to think that the passage means you don’t need a well-regulated church, submission to elders, church discipline (e.g. excommunication), or a regular, identifiable gathering, or some semblance of church membership (at least defined as identifiable, mutually affirmed recognition of Christian faith and belonging), then you’re taking the text in the exact opposite direction.

 Churches are outpost-embassies of a kingdom that are marked by authority, governance, corporate unity, and regular gatherings.
 If you find yourself needing restoration from sin, but refuse the gentle (and then increasingly firm) pleadings of your local church, you just might find your name announced at a church members meeting.